timehop/sticky-headers-recyclerview/README.md

     });
 ```

-If the Recyclerview's layout manager implements getExtraLayoutSpace (to preload more content then is
+If the Recyclerview's layout manager implements getExtraLayoutSpace (to preload more content than is
 visible for performance reasons), you must implement ItemVisibilityAdapter and pass an instance as a
 second argument to StickyRecyclerHeadersDecoration's constructor.
 ```java